qoolixiloop/qool-latex-loop/README.md

 ## Welcome Dear Friend!
 * you are visiting the qoolixiloop markdown repository
-* read on if you like to find out how you can profit from it
+* read on if you like to find out on how you can profit from it
 * enjoy!
 * :sparkles: